luisbebop/mruby-polarssl/README.md

 ## Description

-With PolarSSL for mruby, you can use SSL and cryptography functionality from PolarSSL in your mruby programs.
+Mbedtls (AKA PolarSSL) port for mruby, with this library your are able to use SSL/TLS and any other crypto functionality in the mruby runtime

 ## Features